codingMustache/codingMustache/README.md

 ## Joke of the Day

-They're making a movie about clocks.
-It's about time
+What do you call a cow with two legs?
+Lean beef.

 ## Daily Trivia

-Released in 2001, the first edition of Apple&#039;s Mac OS X operating system (version 10.0) was given what animal code name?
+What internet protocol was documented in RFC 1459?
- 1. Puma
+ 1. HTTP
- 2. Tiger
+ 2. HTTPS
- 3. Leopard
+ 3. FTP
- 4. Cheetah
+ 4. IRC

 <details>
   <summary>Answer</summary>
-  Cheetah
+  IRC
 </details>